Phenol Market

 Electronic Communication

 Accounting for nearly 12% share, the electronics and communication industry leverages phenol in PCBs, semiconductors, and insulating resins.
-Increasing global demand for consumer electronics and digital technologies drives this market forward.
+Increasing demand for consumer electronics and digital technologies drives this market forward.

 Metallurgy